textpattern/textpattern.github.io/tags/link-to-prev.md

 This will always display the text 'Previous', even when there is no previous article.

-p(alert-block information).
-Note: While @showalways@ will enable this tag to display what is wrapped inside it, "prev_title":prev-title returns nothing if there is no previous title, so nothing is displayed.
+Note: While `showalways` will enable this tag to display what is wrapped inside it, [prev_title](prev-title) returns nothing if there is no previous title, so nothing is displayed.
 Use text, or the returned value, that you need displayed.
+{: .alert-block .information}

 ### Example 3: Customising links